What It’s Like to Get a Colonoscopy and Why You Shouldn’t Fear It

 I need to emphasize, however, that I’m not a doctor and your experience may differ from mine.
 I just wanted to share what happened to me.

-Induced diarrhea sounds awful, but it wasn’t that bad, especially since I fasted and followed the dietary instructions closely.
-I think I took three or four trips to the bathroom before going to bed that night.
+Induced diarrhea sounds awful, but it wasn’t that bad, especially since I skipped dinner and followed the dietary instructions closely.
+I think I took four or five trips to the bathroom before going to bed that night.

-So far so good.
-Yes, there was some fasting, but I didn’t get that hungry because I was still able to drink ginger ale.
+Yes, there was some fasting, but I didn’t get that hungry because I was still able to drink ginger ale and clear soup.
 And the induced “diarrhea” wasn’t that bad either.

 Be sure to follow your doctor’s preparation instructions very carefully.
 There’s no way to hide it if you don’t!

-The experience at the hospital does resemble going into surgery.
+The experience at the hospital is the same as going into surgery though.
 You fill out a bunch of forms and change into a gown.
 They start an I.V. (if you’re scared of needles, it’s much thinner than the needle they use to take blood samples, so it’s not bad at all), and they wheel you into the hospital room.

-From there, my memory is a bit cloudy.
-I remember them talking about the anesthesia, and even the doctor showing me a polyp on the TV screen, but everything after the anesthesia is a bit hazy, like I was half asleep.
+From there, I remember them talking about the anesthesia, then after that, I passed out pretty quickly.
 At no point did I feel any pain!

 The procedure took less than an hour.

-Afterwards, they wheeled me into another room where my wife was waiting for me.
+When I woke up, they wheeled me into another room where my wife was waiting for me.
 The doctor came in to explain the results.
 He had found and removed three medium-sized polyps.
-They were not cancerous, but the were “pre-cancerous”, so it was really good that I had them removed.
+They were not cancerous, but they were “pre-cancerous”, so it was really good that I had them removed.

 But, I was glad to get it taken care of, and given how easy the procedure was, I didn’t mind knowing I’d have to do it again relatively soon.
 There are much worse things to have to do.

-Other than the drowsiness, I had no other ill effects afterwards.
+Other than the drowsiness, I had no other ill effects.